MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 Currently, AI Builder is available in United States and Europe only.
 AI Builder features will not be available in environments created outside United States or Europe.

-## Enable or disable AI Builder Model types in Preview
+## Enable or disable AI Builder preview features

-Some AI Builder Model types are considered as Generally Available.
-Others are considered in Preview mode.
+Some AI Builder features are released for general availability.
+Others are considered in preview release status.
-You can see the difference in 'Build' page with the preview wording attached to each Model type.
-Power Platform administrators can use the Power Platform Admin center to control whether users can create and use Models based on Model types in Preview mode.
+Preview features are shown on the build page with the **Preview** label displayed.
+Power Platform administrators can use the Power Platform Admin center to control whether users can create and use preview features.

 By default, the **AI Builder preview models** feature is set to **On** (enabled) for any eligible environment (environment must have Common Data Service and its region must be supported).
 If the environment is not eligible, the **AI Builder preview models** feature won't appear in the Power Platform Admin center.